carmenrobres/portfolio/docs/Year2/08-ElectronicsDesign.md

 ### Overview
-In this assignment, we were given a pre-designed electronics board that supports an ESP32 (specifically, the Tau 4020 model).
+In this assignment, we were given a pre-designed electronics board that supports an ESP32 (specifically, the XIAO 4020 model).
 Our task was to fabricate the board using a CNC milling machine, solder the components, and test its functionality.

 This process involved:
 - CNC milling to cut the PCB